vara11/mbd-bidw/Session 08/README.md

 ## Session 8

 The topic of this session is **Data Integration**.
-This repository the content discuss in class.
-It includes:
+This repository includes the extra content discuss in class.

   - ETL processes
   - Videos